 Play in the snow

-Collingwood's Blue Mountain Resort is the favourite for ski and snowboarding, plus fun in the snow -- winter caving, snowmobiling, horse-drawn sleigh rides, snowshoeing, tubing, and heli-touring, to name a few.
+Collingwood's Blue Mountain Resort is the favorite for ski and snowboarding, plus fun in the snow -- winter caving, snowmobiling, horse-drawn sleigh rides, snowshoeing, tubing, and heli-touring, to name a few.
 In fact, this place often comes in third in Canadian rankings after British Columbia's Whistler Blackcomb and Quebec's Mont-Tremblant, and is Ontario's largest ski resort.
 There are 42 runs, freestyle terrain, and a stylish pedestrian village, including luxurious indoor-outdoor spas, great restaurants and pubs, and retail therapy.
 Book in advance because Blue Mountain is popular.

 Celebrate the season at a festival